67 Q&As Crucial To Periodontal Disease or Periodontitis

 Periodontal disease is one of the leading causes of bad breath among adults.

+This is probably the greatest benefit to getting your bugs back under control, no more bad breath!
 Once you have your bacteria under control, and in appropriate numbers, you should have no more bad breath.
 But there is one stipulation…you must always keep up with your maintenance appointments.

 47. What can I do if my child has Periodontal Disease or Periodontitis?

 Your child needs to be seen by a Periodontist.
 They should be seen by their pediatric dentist first, then referred to a Periodontist if the pediatric dentist feels it is necessary.
+Many juvenile forms of the disease will actually resolve on their own, but it needs to be diagnosed appropriately first to make sure.

 48. Will Oil Pulling cure Periodontal Disease?